Mutual Action Plan

 [Your Name]: _________________ Date: _________

-Phase 5: Progress Tracking & Renegotiation (Entry: Signed MAP; Exit: Weekly status update e updated timeline come needed)
+Phase 5: Progress Tracking & Renegotiation (Entry: Signed MAP; Exit: Weekly status updates and updated timelines as needed)

-Weekly o bi-weekly, invia un brief status update:
+Weekly or bi-weekly, send a brief status update:

 MUTUAL ACTION PLAN STATUS UPDATE